 Since sensor performance is comparable, it all boils down to the software features offered at each price point.

-Spyder5Express is hard to beat at $119.
+Spyder5Express is hard to beat at its price.
 No colorimeter from any other manufacturer, including the X-Rite Colormunki Smile (seems to be a reworked Eye One Display 2 — old technology), can compete with it on pure sensor performance.
 Using it with the free dispcalGUI + Argyll CMS package removes all software limitations and provides a quality calibration solution from beginner to advanced users.

 Users of high end displays that support hardware calibration — Eizo ColorEdge, NEC SpectraView II and Dell PremierColor, for example — should stick with the calibration devices that are directly supported by the manufacturer proprietary calibration software.
 Those closed solutions yield much better results by directly accessing and adjusting the hardware response, instead of only profiling it and adjusting the color response on the graphics card level.
 For most manufacturers, this means buying an i1Display Pro and their software package.

 PS: What's with all those cryptic product names?
 Is it Spyder5 or Spyder 5, with a space?
 Why not Spyder 5 Elite, Pro and Express, instead of everything in all caps and without any spaces?
 X-Rite is also guilty: i1Profiler instead of i1 Profiler, i1Display Pro instead of the more natural i1 Display Pro.
 How can color management be simpler if the product names themselves sound complicated?